wpilibsuite/frc-docs/source/docs/software/sensors/ultrasonics-software.rst

-.. _ultrasonics-software:

 Ultrasonics - Software
 ======================

 .. note:: This section covers ultrasonics in software.
-For a hardware guide to ultrasonics, see :ref:`ultrasonics-hardware`.
+For a hardware guide to ultrasonics, see :ref:`docs/hardware/sensors/ultrasonics-hardware:Ultrasonics - Hardware`.

 An ultrasonic sensor is commonly used to measure distance to an object using high-frequency sound.
 Generally, ultrasonics measure the distance to the closest object within their "field of view."